 Since the book allowance comes directly to you, it is entirely up to you to decide where you want to purchase your books in order to receive the best deal.
 Many students prefer the off-campus bookstores or online shopping, but the fact is that some courses require UWG specific books that can only be purchased in the UWG Bookstore.
 Chapter 31 students must utilize the campus bookstore to purchase their books.

 How is the amount of book money I receive determined?

-The Post 911 GI Bill pays a book stipend at the rate of $41.67 per credit hour taken.
+The Post 911 GI Bill pays a book allowance at the rate of $41.67 per credit hour taken.
 This stipend has a maximum payable amount of $1,000 per school year (Fall, Spring, and Summer).
 Therefore, if you are taking 12 hours in the Fall Semester you will receive approximately $500.04 in book money for that semester if you are rated to receive 100% of GI Bill benefits.
 If you are rated at less than 100%, then you must multiply the dollar amount ($500.04) times the percentage that you are rated.
 You also can use the GI Bill Comparison Tool to estimate your book allowance.

 Why is the amount I received for the Spring Semester less than the Fall Semester when I am taking the same amount of credit hours?